Universe

 You can also disable the icon, by setting the display-icon parameter to false:

-Same with the name, whether the block is breakable, the radius, the padding, and the width of the numbers columns.
+Same with the name, whether the block is breakable, the radius, the padding, and the width of the numbers columns, and so many more documentation.